5 Ways to Beat Wedding Stress

 Touch therapy, or actively being touched, can help lower stress.
 We're not suggesting that you start holding hands with your wedding planner, but it's true that touching (in the form of a hug, a foot rub, or a massage) can activate the body's relaxation response and reduce the levels of stress-causing hormones.

-Grab your fiance and give him or her a squeeze.
+Quick Fix: Grab your fiance and give him or her a squeeze.
 To calm down after a stressful week, make an appointment for a Friday massage, ask for an added foot massage with your pedicure, or request a scalp massage during your haircut -- all great ways to keep stress at bay.

 Working to create unity of the mind and body, yoga improves energy through practiced, proper breathing and movements.
 Breathing mixed with yoga poses can help direct more oxygen to the body's vital organs, relieving tension, sharpening concentration, and decreasing stress.